second-state/wasm-llm/wasm-rag-service/README.md

   streamlit run app.py
   ```

-  If the chatbot is started successfully, you will see the following message:
+  If the app is started successfully, you will see the following message in the console:

   ```console
   You can now view your Streamlit app in your browser.